The CEO of the South Florida Fair keeps the county's biggest party going - business - The Palm Beach Post - The Media Times

 The fair is always reinvented and there are some new events and activities this year.
 It includes new shows like “Carnivale” by Cirque Dreams and “Team Big Air”, an acrobatic basketball show.

 “Parking on the premises is our biggest challenge.
-People want to come to the fair at the weekend and parking is very limited.
-This year we are implementing a shuttle bus transportation system for the first time, ”said Chouris.
+People want to go to the fair at the weekend and parking is very limited.
+We are implementing a shuttle bus transport system for the first time this year,” said Chouris.

 Here are some of Chouris’ best weekend tips for trade fair visitors: